 Summer’s coming and I am glad.

 While I love the change in routine that summer brings, there are some very key ways that I would like this coming summer to NOT resemble last summer.
 I’m a big fan of free time for kids.
-You know, time to decompress, daydream, and grow.
-That sounds pretty good in theory but in reality, last summer, this was me:
+You know, time to decompress, daydream, be a little bored.
+That sounds good in theory but in reality, last summer, this was me:

 And this was them: